 - A pencil is required for the essay.
 An essay written in ink will receive a score of zero. - Do not write your essay in your test book.
-You will receive credit only for what you write on your answer sheet. - An off-topic essay will receive a score of zero. - If your essay does not reflect your original and individual work, your test scores may be canceled.
+You will receive credit only for what you write on your answer sheet. - An off-topic essay will receive a score of zero. - If your essay does not reflect your original and individual work, your scores for the entire test may be canceled. - An electronic copy of your essay will be made available to each of your designated score recipients: colleges, universities, and scholarship programs.